APIs, concepts, guides, and more

 #else

-// Otherwise, we are on Linux or Debug, so we can create a native task manager
+// otherwise, we are on linux or debug, so we can create a native task manager

 RTTaskManagerCreationParameters GetTaskManagerCreationParameters()